jonasbn/til/github/build_precompiled_binaries.md

   name_template: 'checksums.txt'
 ```

-If you want to see the above put to use go to [my repository](https://github.com/jonasbn/punycode), check the releases a see the impressive list.
+If you want to see the above put to use go to [my repository](https://github.com/jonasbn/punycode), check the releases and see the impressive list.

 ## Resources and References